 Security Strategy with 3rd Party Solutions

 Oracle has an app-store called Oracle Cloud Marketplace.
 These applications are developed by third party vendors to help further extend Oracle Cloud’s capabilities.
 All the apps and services on the Oracle Cloud Marketplace are created by Oracle-approved partners, and Oracle reviews and approves each product before listing.
-When looking to partner with these applications, you should still do your due diligence to make sure the vendor can meet security requirements for your data.

-RF-SMART specifically works hand-in-hand with Oracle as a strategic partner on our mobile inventory solution for SCM Cloud.
+RF-SMART also specifically works hand-in-hand with Oracle as a strategic partner on our mobile inventory solution for SCM Cloud.
 Our real-time cloud app leverages Oracle User login credentials and Oracle user authentication to deliver powerful functionality for Inventory, Manufacturing and Healthcare.

 Choosing a cloud provider is not an easy task, and security is only one piece of your decision.
 Ultimately, you should make sure your vendors can meet your business needs, provide the needed security, while also fitting in your budget.